 But the worse culprit is the massive increase in the use of glyphosate, the main active ingredient of Roundup, a herbicide, made by the company Monsanto.
-Roundup does not only kill plants but also insects like bees.
-This product is bad for the total environment.
+They allow glyphosate in the U.S since 1974.
+Roundup kills not only plants but also insects like bees.
+This product is dangerous for the total environment.

 How the food source of the Monarch is eliminated

 The female butterflies lay their eggs in this plant and the caterpillars that are to become Monarch butterflies, eat it.
-They do not like other plants and when there is no Milkweed available the producing cycle collapses.
-Milkweed is disappearing because of spraying with Roundup and that makes it impossible for this butterfly to survive.
+They dislike other plants, and when there is no Milkweed available, the producing cycle collapses.
+Milkweed is disappearing because of spraying with Roundup, and that makes it impossible for this butterfly to survive.

 A very long voyage

 The migration of the Monarch butterfly is quite amazing.
 They travel 4000 to 7000 km to escape the winter.
-Since 1994 the record keeping of these insects started.
-When they arrive in Mexico at their overwintering grounds there might be from 10 to 50 million butterflies per hectare.
+Since 1994, the record-keeping of these insects has started.
+When they arrive in Mexico at their overwintering grounds, there might be from 10 to 50 million butterflies per hectare.

 The Monarch Butterfly Biosphere Reserve

 Try to choose a sunny day as then the butterflies will be out and flying about.
 On dark days they stay together hanging like clusters from a tree branch.
 On weekends it can get a bit crowded as Mexican people will flock to the park.

 A visit to El Rosario

-There are 5 colonies which are open to visit but one of the most accessible ones is El Rosario.
-With the entrance fee of 50 pesos, which is approx 3 Euros, you are also given a guide.
+There are 5 colonies that are open to visit, but one of the most accessible ones is El Rosario.
+With the entrance fee of 50 pesos, which is approx 3 Euros, they also give you a guide.
 One climbs up the mountain to a height of 3000 meters.
 On the top is a place where you can take a rest.
-In certain times of the year, there might be some snow up there.
+At certain times of the year, there might be some snow up there.

 What are we doing to our environment?
-Butterflies also form part of creation and we should protect it instead of destroying it.
+Butterflies also form part of creation, and we should protect them instead of destroying them.
 The fact that Milkweed is the only food source for the Monarch butterfly is worrying as every year the Milkweed plant is more difficult to find.

 The name Milkweed comes from the milky latex sap.
 It can be poisonous, but as the taste is bitter animals normally avoid eating it.
-The caterpillar of the Monarch butterfly does eat it and is therefore not a good bite to predators, it even shows with its bright colors as a warning of their bitter taste.
+The caterpillar of the Monarch butterfly eats it and is therefore not a good bite to predators, it even shows with its bright colors as a warning of their bitter taste.

 Source: Wikipedia, The World Digital Library, EWG